 Enzo Pontoni’s minuscule output is some of the most sought-after and highly regarded wine in Italy.

-The former engineer took over the family vineyards after his father passed away, deciding to convert to organic principle and has not looked back since.
-This is an estate that does not compromise on anything, encouraging extremely low yields and severe grape selection, all in adherence to rigorous organic methods.
-The results speak for themselves: his wines are beautifully crafted, expressive, concentrated and very classy.
-In particular, refined Tocai Friulano (from 65-year old vines) captures the essence of this indigenous grape.
-Make sure to try these wines, if you get the chance!
+After his father passed away, the former engineer took over the family vineyards, deciding to convert to organic principle and has not looked back since.
+This estate does not compromise on anything, encouraging extremely low yields and severe grape selection, all in adherence to rigorous organic methods.
+The results speak for themselves: his wines are beautifully crafted, expressive, concentrated, and very classy.
+In particular, refined Tocai Friulano (from 65-year old vines) captures this indigenous grape’s essence.
+Make sure to try these wines if you get the chance!